Qumulo/docs/_includes/content-reuse/cnq-guide/deployment-agnostic-cluster-persistent-storage.md

 1. Navigate to the `persistent-storage` directory and then take the following steps:

+   1. Run the `terraform init` command.

+      Terraform prepares its environment and displays the message `Terraform has been successfully initialized!`

    1. Review the `terraform.tfvars` file.

       * Specify the correct `aws_region` for your cluster's persistent storage.